ahandsel/Talks/slides/slidev_template.md

 # Themes

 Slidev comes with powerful theming support.
-Themes can provide styles, layouts, components, or even configurations for tools.
+Themes are able to provide styles, layouts, components, or even configurations for tools.
 Switching between themes by just **one edit** in your frontmatter:

 <div grid="~ cols-2 gap-2" m="-t-2">